zyw0904/videpipeplus/README.md

 ## How to use

-Here’s a guide on how to build and run a sample pipeline with `Videopipeplus`.
-You can either compile `Videopipeplus` as a library and link it, or directly include the source code and compile the entire application.
+Here’s a guide on how to build and run a sample pipeline with `FlexiVision`.
+You can either compile `FlexiVision` as a library and link it, or directly include the source code and compile the entire application.

 Below is a sample code demonstrating how to construct a pipeline and run it.
 Please make sure to update the file paths in the code accordingly: